| Title: | Multivariate Product Distributions for Elliptically Contoured Distributions |

 distribution for arbitrary limits, alpha, shape matrices, and

-location vectors via Monte Carlo (thus the suffix _mc
+location vectors via Monte Carlo (thus the suffix _mc).

-pmvss_mc( lower = rep(-Inf, d), upper = rep(Inf, d), alpha = 1, Q = NULL, delta = rep(0, d), which.stable = c("libstable4u", "stabledist")[1], n = NULL )
+pmvss_mc( lower = rep(-Inf, d), upper = rep(Inf, d), alpha = 1, Q = NULL, delta = rep(0, d), which.stable = c("libstable4u", "stabledist")[1], n = NULL )pmvss_mc( lower = rep(-Inf, d), upper = rep(Inf, d), alpha = 1, Q = NULL, delta = rep(0, d), which.stable = c("libstable4u", "stabledist")[1], n = NULL )

 lower |